junxit/us-congress-bills-113/bill.md

 ---
 legis-num: S. RES.
 289
 congress: 113th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. RES.
 289

-> Expressing the sense of the Senate that ambush marketing adversely affects the United States Olympic and Paralympic teams and should be discouraged.
+> Expressing the sense of the Senate that ambush marketing adversely affects the United States Olympic and Paralympic teams.

 ## Preamble